H-pylori-lab-AIG/cag-Pathogenicity-Islands-diversity-paper/README.md

 1. Codes.docx file contains all the custom script (python/R) used for analysis.
 2. 5_prime_new.csv and 3_prime_new.csv , files have the relative systematic codon usage (RSCU) values for 5' and 3' end of cagA gene.
-3. Quast output.xlsx file has the quast report of all the sikkim as well as thwe global _H.Pylori_ strains used in this study.
+3. Quast output.xlsx file has the quast report of all the sikkim as well as the global _H.Pylori_ strains used in this study.